Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Reviewed by our health policy panel.

 Access to care is important not only for emergencies but for management of chronic health conditions.
-Telehealth, also known as telemedicine, increased that access for millions of Americans during the pandemic.
+Telehealth, also known as telemedicine, increased that access for millions of individuals during the COVID-19 pandemic that began in early 2020.

 Is telehealth here to stay?